Best Online Interior Design Services of 2022

 Best for Someone Who is Already Design Savvy: roomLift

 RoomLift combines the ease and accessibility of the internet with a traditional interior designer’s presentation.
 For some, part of the fun of hiring a designer is seeing real-life floor plans and playing with fabric swatches, paint chips, and wallpaper samples.
-RoomLift makes that happen by pulling together all the elements of your design, including product recommendations and an order list—and delivers those tangible items to your doorstep for $695 per room (a 20 percent discount is applied if you purchase three or more boxes).
+RoomLift makes that happen by pulling together all the elements of your design, including product recommendations and an order list—and delivers those tangible items to your doorstep for $895 with two designs per room (a 20 percent discount is applied if you purchase three or more boxes).
 And before you feel guilty about the paperwork and cardboard that's used to provide a tangible design concept—roomLift has committed to planting a tree for every box shipped to offset their use of natural resources.

 Designing with roomLift is a three-step process: You’ll discuss your space and style by filling out a questionnaire, and email photos of your room.
-Once that is complete, you’ll receive your box in the mail within 2–3 weeks containing all the swatches, product recommendations, plus the two design ideas that have been customized for you.
+Once that is complete, you’ll receive your box in the mail in about 3 weeks containing all the swatches, product recommendations, plus the two design ideas that have been customized for you.
 Each room box also contains custom artwork recommendations—a nice touch when choosing art can be its own, intimidating process.
 Good to know: Unlike other online services, roomLift does not offer an ordering service—buying products is left solely to the client.

 Best for Quick Fixes: SwatchPop